-MUSI 2312 - Theory Music IV.
-Three hours credit.
-Continuation of advanced chromaticism and survey of analytical and compositional procedures in post-tonal music.
-Optional correlated study at the keyboard.
 Required of all music majors in the second semester of the sophomore year.
 Prerequisite: MUSI 2311 with a minimum grade of C and concurrent or previous enrollment in MUSI 2117.
 Three lecture hours each week.

 NCBE 0130 or NCBE 0230.
+Two hours credit.
 Development of college-level writing focusing on idea generation, drafting, organization, revision and utilization of Standard English.
-The course much be part of a student's coenrollment (co-requisite) enrollment.
+The course much be part of a student's co-enrollment (co-requisite) enrollment.
 The NCBE cannot be used toward credit for an associate degree and is not intended for transfer to a senior college.
 Eligibility: As per the current TSI Assessment Placement Chart.
 Benefit: paired with ENGL 1301 with required course grade of a C or better, credit earned can be used in an associate degree; Attendance required in lecture and lab hours.
+Two hours lecture per week.

 NCBE 0220 - BASE Non-Course Competency-Based English.
+Two hours credit.
 Development of college-level writing focusing on idea generation, drafting, organization, revision and utilization of Standard English.
 The course must be part of a student's coenrollment (co-requisite) with an INRW 0320 course.
 The NCBE cannot be used toward credit for an associate degree and is not intended for transfer to a senior college.
-Two hours credit.
 Two hours lecture per week.

 NCBM 0120 - Non-Course Competency-Based Introductory Algebra.
 The BASE NCBM supports students in developing skills, strategies, and reasoning needed to succeed in mathematics, including communication and appropriate use of technology.
 Topics include the study of numeracy and the real number system; algebraic concepts, notation, and reasoning; quantitative relationships; mathematical models; and problem solving.
 This intervention is designed specifically for students assessed at BASE levels 3-4 and must be part of a student's co-enrollment (co-requisite) enrollment in MATH 0320.
+One lecture hour per week.